imbrish/letsencrypt/README.md

             - sub.example.com
             - www.sub.example.com

-# E-mail to send notifications about errors or issued certificates.
+# E-mail to notify about errors or certificates issued during the execution.
-# Used only when command is executed with "-notify" or "-n" flag.
+# Used only when command is called with a "-notify" or "-n" flag.
 notify: me@example.com

-# CPanel credentials necessary to install certificates.
+# CPanel credentials necessary to install the certificates.
+# Do not share your configuration file after filling this!
 cpanel:
     user: example
     password: secret

-# List of domains for which certificates will be installed in CPanel.
+# By default certificates will be installed in CPanel for all domains listed above.
+# Domains can be filtered by a whitelist of names to accept and/or blacklist to reject.
-# The www prefix should be omitted as it is trimmed for installation.
+# The www prefix should be omitted as it is trimmed before installation.
 install:
     whitelist:
     blacklist:
         - sub.example.com

-# Custom nameserver IP used by "acme issue" command.
+# Custom nameserver IP used by the "acme issue" command.
-# For example Google public DNS "8.8.8.8" or "8.8.4.4".
+# For example Google public DNS "8.8.8.8" or "8.8.4.4", or Cloudflare 1.1.1.1.
 nameserver: false
 ```